 Gregory L. Robinson

-Lecturer; Program Director, James Webb Space Telescope, NASA, Science Mission Directorate
+Lecturer, Information & Knowledge Strategy (IKNS); Former Program Director, James Webb Space Telescope, NASA, Science Mission Directorate

-Mr. Robinson held the position of Deputy Director of NASA’s John Glenn Research Center, consisting of 3,200 employees, where the scope spans research and technology, aeronautics, science spaceflight, and human spaceflight.
-He served as NASA’s Deputy Chief Engineer for several years where he led engineering and program and project management strategy, policy, implementation rigor, and performance management.
+Mr. Robinson held the position of deputy director of NASA’s John Glenn Research Center, consisting of 3,200 employees, where the scope spans research and technology, aeronautics, science spaceflight, and human spaceflight.
+He served as NASA’s deputy chief engineer for several years where he led engineering and program and project management strategy, policy, implementation rigor, and performance management.
 He was intricately engaged with the last 21 shuttle launches post-Columbia Shuttle accident, as well as numerous satellite developments and launches.

 Mr. Robinson has over 30 years of engineering, program and project management, and senior executive leadership at NASA.